 Similarly, Clicks Group Ltd. has an Employee Wellness Programme that provides comprehensive services, including HIV care and treatment, to its permanent employees.
 The company also offers professional counseling and advisory services to employees and their household dependents who are affected by HIV, as well as preventive care (VCT, post-exposure prophylaxis, etc.).
-The program was introduced to promote a supportive organizational culture and
+The program was introduced to promote a supportive organizational culture and ensure that permanent employees who are affected by HIV receive the care they need to remain productive employees.
+In the last employee survey, the Wellness Programme was rated the company's top program.

-Case Study: Smile Foundation
+Case study: Smile Foundation

 Smile Foundation uses mobile medical units to deliver services in rural areas and poor urban areas.
 The foundation interacts with local district government officials in the areas in which the mobile medical units provide services.
 The Smile Foundation aligned their work in accordance with the National Health Policy, which specifically addresses and permits mobile medical units.
 Having a written policy has helped Smile Foundation in negotiating with local government officials.
-There are still differences between policy and implementation, and Smile Foundation actively manages the distances through promoting active participation by civil society.
+There are still differences between policy and implementation, and Smile Foundation actively manages the differences through promoting active participation by civil society.